 12 Termination of a registration authority

-12.1 When the study group decides to replace a registration authority (in particular because the registration authority does not fulfill all the criteria of Annex A anymore), it notifies the current registration authority and clause 8 is applied in the selection of a replacement registration authority.
+12.1 When the study group decides to replace a registration authority (in particular because the registration authority does not fulfill all the criteria of Annex A anymore), it notifies the current registration authority (and informs TSAG) and clause 8 is applied in the selection of a replacement registration authority.

 12.2 When a designated registration authority decides to cease its operation, clause 8 is applied in the selection of a replacement registration authority.
 In the meantime, the study group should exercise particular oversight to ensure that the registration service is maintained during the transition period and that the register of assigned objects (of interest) is transferred to the new registration authority.

-12.3 When a registration authority Recommendation is withdrawn, the study group notifies the current registration authority.
+12.3 When a registration authority Recommendation is withdrawn, the study group notifies the current registration authority (and informs TSAG).

 Annex A Criteria to select a registration authority